Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Experimental data

-Figure~\ref{fig:IntrinsicVolumes} shows histograms of the estimated volumes and surface areas, respectively.
-The distributions peak at very small values, but they exhibit comparatively strong tails.
-Interestingly, the tails are more pronounced for the volumes than the surface areas.
-We also estimated the tensors $\Phi_k^{0,2}$, $k\in\{0,1,2,3\}$.
-Figure~\ref{fig:Tensor} shows a histogram of the ratios between the smallest and biggest absolute eigenvalue for the tensors $\Phi_1^{0,2}$ and $\Phi_2^{0,2}$.
+We then quantify the anisotropy of the cells via our estimates of the tensors $\Phi_1^{0,2}$ and $\Phi_2^{0,2}$.
+Figure~\ref{fig:Tensor} shows a histogram of the ratios between the smallest and biggest absolute eigenvalues of these tensors.
 These ratios represent scalar indices of anisotropy, which intuitively quantify the degree of anisotropy with respect to the corresponding Minkowski tensor, and which have already been successfully applied in physics~\cite{schroder-turk_tensorial_2010, schroder-turk_minkowski_2011, schroder-turk_minkowski_2013, klatt_cell_2017, klatt_mean-intercept_2017}.

-For the metallic grains, these indices detect a higher degreee of anisotropy with respect to the curvature than the surface area.
+For the metallic grains, we detect via these indices a higher degree of anisotropy with respect to the curvature than the surface area.
+A detailed physical interpretation of these geometric findings is beyond the scope of this paper, but our results underscore the need to choose a measure of anisotropy that reflects the geometric property which is physically relevant.